 Kristine Jones' answer Hello, you would need to go back to court to have the child support and possibly custody modified.
 It helps that you both agree; however, child support is not waived just because mom and dad have had a change of heart.
 Please contact counsel in your local area to help navigate the court system and do the proper filings.
 Best of luck and congrats on working things out!

-Kristine Jones' answer Could be adoption or guardianship.
-You should seek out a family law attorney in your area who can discuss your specific situation and give you complete advice on which option is best for you and the child.
+Kristine Jones' answer Hello.
+It depends.
+There are many factors that impact alimony.
+Please have a consultation with an attorney in your area who can discuss your specific facts and give you the best advice on your chances.
 Best of luck!

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.